 Congratulations!
-You have landed on the most complete round up posts on the most exciting activities in London!
+You have landed on the most complete list of original activities in London, shared by expert travelers and London lovers.

 If you are planning a trip to the vibrant and cosmopolitan city and you are overwhelmed with the amount of things to do in London this guide is for you.